-What can be seen from the force measurements?
+What can be seen from the force measurement?

-Below graphs shows underwater part of stroke.
-Time begins when hand submerger and ends when hans raises from the water.
+The graphs below show the underwater part of stroke.
+Graph starts when hand enters the water and ends when hand exits the water.

 - Green: propulsive force